-In order to prevent the occurrence of candidiasis, it is possible to intervene through: • techniques for alkalizing the integumentary and mucous surfaces (for example with solutions containing sodium bicarbonate); • maintaining the ecological balance with other microorganisms, by using eubiotics and vitamin complexes; • physical and mental rest; • avoiding any excesses of general antibiotic therapy.
+In order to prevent the occurrence of candidiasis, you can intervene by:

+- techniques for alkalizing the integumentary and mucous surfaces (for example with solutions containing sodium bicarbonate); - maintaining the ecological balance with other microorganisms, by using eubiotics and vitamin complexes; - physical and mental rest; - avoiding any excesses of general antibiotic therapy.

 Following the laboratory determinations, the patient under study was proposed to normalize the vaginal pH/ alkalinize the vaginal mucosa (respectively frequent washes with 2% sodium bicarbonate solutions), the administration of essential vitamins, as well as to avoid the use of antibiotics throughout the treatment.
 After returning to the laboratory approximately 14 days later, we found complete healing of the patient M.C. following laboratory analyses.